Content on this page requires a newer version of Adobe Flash Player.

 Luca Giordano Hall

-This is the reverse side of the painting by Filippo Lippi (Madonna and Child), it is a drawing by Lippi and appears to be a woman with hints of a moustache.
+This is the reverse side of the painting by Filippo Lippi (Madonna with Child).
+It is a drawing by Lippi and appears to be a woman with hints of a moustache.

 info@hiddenitaly.com